The Benefits of Art Therapy

 Art therapy sessions may be from 30 to 60 minutes in length.
 You can attend as many sessions as you need.
 However, you might start with six to 12 sessions to see how it impacts you.
 You and your therapist can further discuss your treatment plans in your first few sessions.

-You can start your search for an art therapy provider who has passed board exams for art therapists online.
-Consider their credentials and experience in the form of treatment and note that creating art, in general, can be different from art therapy as a practice.
+To find art therapy, search for an art therapy provider who has passed board exams for art therapists online.
+You can find experienced therapists with a degree in art therapy through the American Art Therapy Association or the British Association of Artists.
+Remember to consider their credentials and experience in the form of treatment and note that creating art, in general, can be different from art therapy as a practice.
 Art therapy is a structured form of treatment with goals and research-based methods.
-Some art therapists work in wellness centers or in independent practices, many offer group therapy options in addition to individual art therapy.
+Some art therapists work in wellness centers or in independent practices, and many offer group therapy options in addition to individual art therapy.

 In addition, while art therapy can be a beneficial alternative to psychotherapy, it’s best to choose the method that works for you.
 Before meeting with a provider, ask them about their approach to therapy, their methods, and the session cost.
 If you face barriers to treatment, such as financial burden, distance, or lack of availability in your area, you can also consider online art therapy or counseling.